Reszel: History

-Following the Potsdam Conference of 1945, just after the Second World War, the town was transferred from Germany back to Poland.
+After German surrender at the end of World War II, sovereignty over the town was ceremoniously transferred to Polish authorities on May 21, 1945.
+As part of territorial changes demanded by the Soviet Union, Polish rule was accepted at the Potsdam Conference, however, on preliminary terms.
+The remaining German populace was displaced in accordance with the Potsdam Agreement.
+The transfer was confirmed by the German–Polish Border Treaty.

 Tourist attractions

 The main tourist attraction is the Gothic Episcopal castle.
 It was built 1350−1401 on a steep hill side above the right bank of the river Sajna by the Teutonic Order.

 The Gothic St Peter's Church dating back to the 14th century boasts the painting of the church's patron dating back to the end of the 18th century.
 Other worthy of note buildings are the Jesuit complex, St John's Church and the church and convent of the nuns of the Order of St Catherine − all from the 15th and the 16th century.
 Large fragments of preserved defensive walls and the Classicist town hall in the market square dating back to the 19th century are also worth visiting.

 Near Reszel is the Catholic shrine of Święta Lipka, a Baroque church and Late Medieval shrine augmented in the 17th century.
 Since its beginning it has attracted pilgrims, Poles, Germans and Lithuanians.